Ynjxsjmh/gitbook-plugin-bottom-navigation/README.md

 ```

 Notice `borderColor` has the toppest priority which means if `iconColor` or `titleColor` is not defined, it will be the same color with `borderColor`.

+If you think default width of `page-inner` is too narrow, you can change it with `pageInnerWidth` property like `"pageInnerWidth": "80%"`.